 Oral appliances, or mandibular advancement devices, are something like a mouth guard or dental device.
 They work by increasing the space in the back of the throat by moving the jaw forward changing the position of the tongue.
 While CPAP is usually more effective than oral appliances, oral appliances might be easier to use, and therefore in some patients, they may be used for more total hours per night—providing good control of apneas.

 The most effective of these devices are those that are customized for each individual by a qualified dentist.
 If this therapy is a good option for you, a sleep doctor will need to refer you to a qualified dentist.
 Some devices require ongoing adjustment to determine the right settings.
 Regular follow-up is recommended to ensure that your sleep apnea is well controlled and that fit remains good.
 More details on the side-effects and indications for oral appliances can be found below.

-There are several types of disposable nasal devices.
-Some work by opening the nostrils, to make breathing easier, and reducing the narrowing that may occur when breathing through a narrow air passage.
-Off-the-shelf treatments can help reduce snoring, but as sole treatments, are not usually effective for sleep apnea.
+There are several types of nasal devices to address snoring and sleep apnea.
+Some such nasal devices are designed to actually treat Sleep Apnea and these require a prescription.
+Others are designed to simply open the nostrils, to make breathing easier, and reducing the narrowing that may occur during inspiration.
+It is important to note that off-the-shelf treatments to open the nose can help reduce snoring, but as sole treatments, are not usually effective for sleep apnea.